Markus Wormstorm: 2000s

-Smit moved to Cape Town in 2001 where he began his career on the city's electronic music circuit.
+Markus moved to Cape Town in 2001 where he began his career on the city's electronic music circuit.

 He graduated from the Pro Arte School of music, art and drama in Pretoria, where he created a number of theatrical writings and won school awards for music and literature.
 Wormstorm received classical piano training at the age of 12.

 After moving to Cape Town, Wormstorm formed collaborations with other musicians.
 The earliest of these was IDM producer Felix Laband.
 Together they created 'Killed by Dwarf', a series of experiments spawned from jam sessions which were never released.

-In late 2001, Markus was invited by African Dope Records to submit music to their production music libraries.
-This resulted in a number of minor synchronisation licenses, which Markus quickly spent on hand-making copies of his "album", which he would hand out at gigs and to friends.
+In late 2001, Wormstorm was invited by African Dope Records to submit music to their production music libraries.
+This resulted in a number of minor synchronisation licenses, which Wormstorm quickly spent on hand-making copies of his "album", which he would hand out at gigs and to friends.
 This brought him to the attention of rapper/composer/protagonist/satirist Waddy Jones, front man of Johannesburg's hip-hop group Max Normal.
 Later frontman for the band Die Antwoord.
-When Jones disbanded Max Normal in early 2002, he and long-time DJ partner Sibot invited Markus collaborate on Waddy's The Constructus Corporation project, which resulted in the concept album / graphic novel The Ziggurat (ADOPECD009 African Dope Records 2002).
+When Jones disbanded Max Normal in early 2002, he and long-time DJ partner Sibot invited Wormstorm to collaborate on Waddy's The Constructus Corporation project, which resulted in the concept album / graphic novel The Ziggurat (ADOPECD009 African Dope Records 2002).

 In January 2003, he along with Felix Laband decided to leave The Constructus Corporation to work on the Real Estate Agents.

-Meanwhile, a copy of Wormstorm's "demo" album had found its way into the hands of Alex Threadgold, owner of New York-based electronica / IDM label Sound-Ink, which resulted in a 3-album deal for Markus, alongside stablemates M Sayeed of Anti Pop Consortium and MF Doom.
+Meanwhile, a copy of Wormstorm's "demo" album had found its way into the hands of Alex Threadgold, owner of New York-based electronica / IDM label Sound-Ink, which resulted in a 3-album deal for Wormstorm, alongside stablemates M Sayeed of Anti Pop Consortium and MF Doom.
 His first album for the label, Rachel the Bear, was released in digital-only format in 2006.

 Together with Simon Ringrose (Sibot) and his brother Duncan Ringrose (long-time collaborator and manager of The Constructus Corporation and The Real Estate Agents), he formed the corporate sound design agency 'SAYTHANKYOU', which has won a number of Gold and Silver Loerie Awards for Composition and Sound Design.
-Markus's works have provided the soundtrack for ad campaigns for the likes of MetroFM (South Africa's biggest urban music radio station), VR Brandy, Audi, Ford, B.O.E., South African Design Indaba, Nokia and local mobile network CellC.
+Wormstorm's works have provided the soundtrack for ad campaigns for the likes of MetroFM (South Africa's biggest urban music radio station), VR Brandy, Audi, Ford, B.O.E., South African Design Indaba, Nokia and local mobile network CellC.